 ABOUT THE PROGRAM

 We are looking for students who have demonstrated exceptional potential in their classes.
-There is no minimum GPA requirement.
 All currently enrolled students who have earned over 60 credits at the time of application are eligible to apply; students must have earned at least 15 credits in Hunter classes.
 By the time they enroll, they must have earned 75 credits.
-The program is for students who will be registered in classes during the 2024-25 academic year.
+The program is intended for students who will be registered in classes during the 2024-25 academic year.
 Students who will have graduated before May 2025 are not eligible to receive the grant.

 Students will be assigned individual faculty mentors and will meet and correspond regularly with them to discuss their projects.
 They will be able to present and share their research in public humanities symposia and outside conferences.